kubesail/deploy-node-app/README.md

 ---

-deploy-to-kube is created and maintained by
+deploy-node-app is created and maintained by

 [<img src="docs/kubesail-logo.png" alt="Kubesail" width="160">
 <br/>